 The rich railroading heritage of northern Nevada chugs on at the Nevada State Railroad Museum in Carson City.
 Situated in the heart of Nevada’s capital city, this state railroad museum is home to an extraordinary collection of working locomotives, railroad equipment, artifacts, documents, and related exhibits that portray how the railroad transformed the frontier into an essential contributor to the growing nation in the late 19th and early 20th centuries.
 Visitors can learn the important role played by the world-famous Virginia Truckee Railroad in turning Nevada Territory into the “Silver State.”

 Visiting the Nevada State Railroad Museum—Carson City Today

-Admission to the Nevada State Museum—Carson City is free to all Museum Members!
-If you're not a member, admission is $8 for adults and free for children 17 and under.
+Admission to all Nevada state museums is free to all Museum Members!
+If you're not a member, admission to the Nevada State Railroad Museum, Carson City is $8 for adults and free for children 17 and under.